aws/amazon-genomics-cli/site/content/en/community/_index.md

 If you would like to contribute to the code base, fork the repository and submit a [pull request](https://github.com/aws/amazon-genomics-cli/pulls)

+### Join the Conversation

+Chat with the community of Amazon Genomics CLI users on [Gitter](https://gitter.im/aws/amazon-genomics-cli)

 ## AWS Healthcare and Life Sciences

 Find out more about the [AWS Healthcare and Life Sciences community](https://aws.amazon.com/health/)